andrecamargo88/andrecamargo88/README.md

 ### Hi there 👋

-- ⚙️ I'm Mechanic Engineer migranting to IT.
+- ⚙️ I'm Mechanic Engineer migranting to IT/DB.
 - 🔭 I’m currently working to improove my dev's skills
 - 🌱 I’m currently learning git/github, SQL Server, Jira, ETL/SSIS, Python,...
 - 👯 I’m looking to collaborate on any back-end junior project where I can practice and test my skills.
-- 🤔 I’m looking for help with find a job.
+- 🤔 I’m looking for help with find a job and tips to learn fast.
 - 💬 Ask me about

 ##